 With the Pacific Ocean on one side and the Sierra Madre mountains on the other, Puerto Vallarta is truly a stunning location.
 Add in the beautiful church with its tree-lined plaza and the scenic promenade known as the Malecon, and you’ve got one good looking city.

-Many come to Puerto Vallarta to relax on la playa, but there’s a lot more to the city than just sun and sand.
+Many come to Puerto Vallarta to relax the beautiful beaches, but there’s a lot more to the city than just sun and sand.
 You can also go hiking, snorkeling, mountain biking, fishing, and even skydiving!
 There’s so much to do here that you’ll end up planning your return trip before you even leave.

 Table of Contents